 Nothing in health and safety legislation says “for every activity and piece of equipment you must draw up a table, list everything that can go wrong in the first column, come up with numbers for likelihood and severity of each hazard, multiply these together, and then add extra controls in the last column if any of the numbers are quite big.”
 The Management of Health and Safety at Work Regulations instead require you to “make a suitable and sufficient assessment of risks” and to record “the significant findings of the assessment”.

-The HSE have been concerned for some time that this simple, sensible requirement has become an industry in itself, with companies selling generic risk assessments which sit on shelves without making the workplace any safer.
+The HSE have been concerned for a while that this simple, sensible requirement has become an industry in itself, with businesses selling generic risk assessments which sit on shelves without making the workplace any safer.
 In the previous 2014 version of the guidance the HSE did emphasise that “a risk assessment is not about creating huge amounts of paperwork, but rather about identifying sensible measures to control the risks in your workplace.”

-The new HSE proposal goes further by asking employers to look at the types of documents they already have, and see how these are used to communicate health and safety controls.
-Disappointingly, there is no mention of any technological solutions to reducing the paperwork burden.
-The Effective Risk software module, for example, makes use of information in risks assessments, as well as other modules on PPE, equipment or people to efficiently create appropriate instruction sets.
+The new HSE proposal goes further by requesting employers to look at the types of documents already in their position, and see how these are used to communicate health and safety controls.
+Sadly, there is no mention of any technological solutions to reducing the paperwork burden.
+The Engage EHS Risk Assessment Software, for example, makes use of information in risks assessments, as well as other modules on PPE, equipment or people to efficiently create appropriate instruction sets.

 Whilst the technician might follow the method statement for a boiler repair, warehouse staff carrying out routine manual handling are unlikely to refer to a method statement.
 So look around, and see what else you “may already have” to communicate and manage risks in your business.
 What about signs and posters?